UofT-DSI/stat_gen/README.md

 Participants are encouraged to engage actively during the learning module.
 They key to developing the core skills in each learning module is through practice.
 The more participants engage in coding along with the instructional team, and applying the skills in each module, the more likely it is that these skills will solidify.

-This module will use a dedicated _Etherboard_ for student collaboration.
-The link will be provided in the first class.
-New content will be added by the Technical Facilitator before each session.
 Each session will consist of slides to introduce topics, live coding to demonstrate the topics, and occasional breakout rooms/live polls to reinforce the topics.

-The technical facilitator will introduce the concepts through a collaborative live coding session using SQLite.
+The technical facilitator will introduce the concepts through a collaborative live coding session using R and other specialized genetic sofwares.
 The technical facilitator will upload any live coding files to this repository for participants to revisit under `./04_this_cohort/live_code`.

-Participants should follow along with the coding, interact with the study material [SQL for Data Scientists by Renee Teate](https://sqlfordatascientists.com/), and think about the broader data landscape.
-Participants are encouraged to ask questions throughout.

 ## Schedule